mudmuseum/Infrastructure/mudmuseum/README.md

+# Infrastructure repository for MudMuseum

+- Terraform@0.14.9 and Terraspace@0.6.5 to setup AWS Account
+- GitHub management
+- Ansible configuration

 # Terraspace Project

 This is a Terraspace project.
 It contains code to provision Cloud infrastructure built with [Terraform](https://www.terraform.io/) and the [Terraspace Framework](https://terraspace.cloud/).